ohanz/H-GPT/README.md

 ## About

-This (unofficial) app acts as a webview wrapper for [chat.openai.com](https://chat.openai.com) Expect more additional features in revised branch from Ihype.
+This (unofficial) app acts as a webview wrapper for [chat.openai.com](https://chat.openai.com) .

+Hey Hyper, Expect more additional features in revised branch from Ihype.
 Stay Hyped!

 <div align="center">